If this is okay with you, please close this message.

 A safety plan focuses on what you can do now to keep yourself safe.

-A crisis plan or joint crisis plan (agreed jointly between you and any mental health professionals as part of your care programme approach) also focuses on what has helped to keep you safe in the past, but is more detailed.
+A crisis plan or joint crisis plan (agreed jointly between you and any mental health professionals involved in your care) also focuses on what has helped to keep you safe in the past, but is more detailed.
 It also covers what treatment you would like to receive if necessary, and whether you've made an advance statement or decision.

 You can read more about crisis plans here.